saroad2/statue/docs/tutorials/contexts.md

 Different contexts can change a command in different ways.
 Be sure to use the right context in the right situation to elevate your code writing routines.

-## Keeping It Together

-As mentioned before, one can choose to use multiple contexts simultaneously.
-Just run the following command with all the contexts you want *Statue* to apply:

-    statue run -c context1 -c context2 ...

-Now, *Statue* will run with all the presented contexts.
-Contexts that are allowed or required by a command will not change the arguments of this command.
-However, contexts that are specified for a command will change the arguments **according to the order that they are presented in the command line**.

-Here's an example: assume that *context1* adds the arguments "a", "b" and "c" to the command *my_command* and *context2* clears the arguments entirely.
-By default *my_command* runs with the arguments "r", "t" and "s".
-When running:

-    statue run -c context1 -c context2

-*my_command* will run without any arguments, since it first added "a", "b" and "c", and then cleared all the arguments, including the ones added by *context1*.
-However, if you run:

-    statue run -c context2 -c context1

-*my_command* will run with the arguments "a", "b" and "c", since it first cleared all arguments (and removed "r", "t" and "s") and then added "a", "b" and "c".

-On the contrary, if both of your context simple add arguments, and the command is invariant to the order to arguments, than changing the order to contexts will not affect the end result of the command run.

 ## Special Treatment

 One of the most common uses one might use contexts for is to inform commands to run